cesarderio/reading-notes/301d8/class12.md

 ## Domain Controller

-The linked content and question and answers below is a good start for learning all about ***Domain Controller***
+The linked content and question and answers below is a good start for learning all about ***Domain Controller***.

 ## Reading